oci-landing-zones/terraform-oci-modules-observability/alarms/README.md

 ## <a name="functioning">Module Functioning</a>

 In this module, alarms are defined using the *alarms_configuration* object, that supports the following attributes:
-- **default_compartment_ocid**: the default compartment for all resources managed by this module.
-It can be overriden by *compartment_ocid* attribute in each resource.
+- **default_compartment_id**: the default compartment for all resources managed by this module.
+It can be overriden by *compartment_id* attribute in each resource.
+This attribute is overloaded.
+It can be assigned either a literal OCID or a reference (a key) to an OCID.
 - **default_defined_tags**: the default defined tags that are applied to all resources managed by this module.
 It can be overriden by *defined_tags* attribute in each resource.
 - **default_freeform_tags**: the default freeform tags that are applied to all resources managed by this module.
 It can be overriden by *freeform_tags* attribute in each resource.
 - **alarms**: define the alarms to capture and where to send them.